jgthomas/jgthomas/README.md

 Former academic turned software engineer, you might say I'm a 'late developer'...

 Welcome to my github!
-This is the home of all my personal projects and ongoing learning and exploration into the world of programming, computer science, and the process of software development.
+This is the home of all my personal projects and ongoing exploration into the world of programming, computer science, and the process of software development.

 ### My companions on this journey